The Endogenous Grid Method for Epstein-Zin Preferences: Abstract

 \section{Abstract}

-The endogenous grid method (EGM) accelerates dynamic programming by inverting the Euler equation, but it appears incompatible with Epstein-Zin preferences where the value function enters the Euler equation.
-This paper shows that a power transformation resolves the difficulty.
-The resulting algorithm requires no root-finding, achieves speed gains of one to two orders of magnitude over value function iteration, and improves accuracy by more than one order of magnitude.
-Holding accuracy constant, the speedup is two to three orders of magnitude.
-VFI and time iteration face a speed-accuracy tradeoff; EGM sidesteps it entirely.
+{ The endogenous grid method (EGM) accelerates dynamic programming by inverting the Euler equation.
+This paper derives an EGM algorithm for consumption-savings problems with Epstein-Zin preferences.
+The transformation $W = V^{1 -\rho}$ recasts the Epstein-Zin certainty equivalent as a power mean whose inverse exists in closed form, and the EGM update applies that inverse at each grid point.
+Because the inversion is pointwise, the construction does not depend on the dimensionality of the state space; this paper presents the one-asset case, and the same inversion combines naturally with multi-asset and life-cycle settings.
+The resulting algorithm requires no root-finding, runs one to two orders of magnitude faster than value function iteration, and improves accuracy by more than one order of magnitude; at equal accuracy the speedup over value function iteration is two to three orders of magnitude.
+In a benchmark calibration with risk aversion 10 and elasticity of intertemporal substitution 1.5, the method solves the infinite-horizon problem on 100 grid points in 13 milliseconds with mean $\log_{10}$ Euler error of -4.8, and the welfare cost of the approximation is below 0.1\% of permanent consumption. }\keywords{Endogenous grid method, Epstein-Zin preferences, Recursive utility, Dynamic programming, Consumption-savings}